Margaret Meyer MBACP, MA, Dip THP, PG Dip Gestalt Counselling, Schema Therapy

 My interest in therapeutic writing and reading has led to extensive training in these fields, with the Orchard Foundation and with Lapidus, the UK's organisation for writing for wellbeing.

 As part of my training, I have undergone extensive long-term psychotherapy which I believe is essential to being a safe and effective therapist.
-I have first-hand knowledge of the difficult feelings that can be experienced, but I also have certain knowledge of how counselling and hypnotherapy can transform life.
+I have first-hand knowledge of the difficult feelings that can be experienced, but I also have certain knowledge of how therapeutic counselling can transform life.

-I am guided by the BACP ethical framework, am fully insured for practice, hold a current enhanced DBS for my work with children and vulnerable adults, and undertake regular professional supervision and continued professional development.
+I follow BACP's ethical framework, am fully insured for practice, hold a current enhanced DBS for my work with vulnerable adults, undertake regular clinical and peer supervision, and am committed to ongoing professional development.

 Areas of counselling I deal with